bastman/spring-kotlin-exposed/README.md

 ```

-### examples: REST'ish search-dsl
+### REST'ish search-dsl

 - simple crud api endpoint (tables: tweet)
 - api endpoint to insert some random data into db
-- api endpoint to search in db ( poc for the spring-data fans)
+- api endpoint to search in db
+- how to create your own spring-data-rest clone ?

 ```
 # generate 50 records in table "tweet"